Healthier Loaded Baked Potato Soup

 1. Gather Ingredients

 Grab your potatoes and bacon, Soup Queens!
-I recommend Yukon Gold Potatoes because they are creamier and offer a silky texture compared to traditional baked potatoes.
-10 strips of bacon gives a light but present flavor with minimal chunks, but feel free to add more or less bacon.
-You make the rules, Queen!
+I recommend Yukon Gold Potatoes because they are creamier and offer a silky texture compared to traditional russet potatoes.
+10 strips of bacon was the minimum number I determined to give a light, but present bacon flavor, while keeping the calories and fat lower.
+If you want a heavier flavor then you will want a few more strips of bacon!

 2. Cook the Bacon